How the SDK Works

 # InvalidFormatError: Invalid value for 'name': 'Invalid Name'.

-# Agent name must start with lowercase letter and contain only
+# Agent name must contain only letters, numbers, hyphens, and underscores.Compile-Time Validation

 Checks performed by validate():